-Krista Bennion Feeney, violin, has enjoyed an unusually varied career being much in demand as a soloist, chamber musician, music director, and concertmaster.
-She is the founding first violinist of the DNA Quintet, Loma Mar Quartet, and Ridge String Quartet (1979-1991), which, along with pianist Rudolf Firkusny, won the Diapason d'Or and a Grammy nomination in 1992 for an RCA recording of Dvorak's Piano Quintets.
-The DNA Quintet (the Loma Mar Quartet with the addition of bassist John Feeney), has released world premiere recordings of the string quartets and quintets of Domenico Dragonetti to critical and popular acclaim, bringing this uniquely beautiful music to light after being hidden for over 165 years in the British Library.
-The Loma Mar Quartet has also recorded original works written for the ensemble by Paul McCartney for EMI, and this past April its members were featured as soloists in Arnold Schoenberg's Concerto for Quartet and Orchestra with the San Francisco Ballet Orchestra.
+Krista Bennion Feeney, violin, has enjoyed an unusually varied career, much in demand as a soloist, chamber musician, music director, and concertmaster.
+She is the founding first violinist of the DNA Quintet, Loma Mar Quartet, and Ridge String Quartet (1979-1991), which, along with pianist Rudolf Firkusny, won the Diapason d'Or and a Grammy Award nomination in 1992 for its RCA recording of Dvorak's Piano Quintets.
+The DNA Quintet (the Loma Mar Quartet with the addition of bassist John Feeney) has released world-premiere recordings of the string quartets and quintets of Domenico Dragonetti to critical and popular acclaim, bringing this uniquely beautiful music to light after being hidden for more than 165 years in the British Library.
+The Loma Mar Quartet has also recorded original works written for the ensemble by Paul McCartney for EMI, and its members were recently featured as soloists in Arnold Schoenberg's Concerto for Quartet and Orchestra with the San Francisco Ballet Orchestra.

 Photo credit Paul Goode

 Get to Know Krista